Scalified/jpa/README.md

 ## Requirements

-The Library requires [Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or higher
+The Library requires JDK 11 or higher

 ## Gradle dependency